Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Numerical results

 With these inputs we evaluate Eq.~\eqref{eq:Deltar} and get

 Further, for the tree-level decay widths we evaluate $\bar{\Gamma}_0^{ud}$ of Eq.~\eqref{eq:WdecaytreeGammaBar}

 which add up to the total hadronic decay width

-For 1-loop results we provide Tables~\ref{tab:normalschemes24} and~\ref{tab:otherschemes24}, where the numerical results are given for CKM matrix renormalization schemes found in~\cite{denner1990,gambino1999,dienerkniehl,kniehl2006,kniehl2009a}, the $\overline{\mathrm{MS}}$ scheme (only CKM is renormalized $\overline{\mathrm{MS}}$, everything else is on-shell), the scheme where there is no mixing on external legs and the CKM counterterm is trivial, and the first results for the scheme in~\cite{drauksas2023b}, which we also outlined in this work.
+For 1-loop results we provide Tables~\ref{tab:normalschemes24} and~\ref{tab:otherschemes24}, where the numerical results are given for CKM matrix renormalization schemes found in~\cite{denner1990,gambino1999,diener2001,kniehl2006,kniehl2009a}, the $\overline{\mathrm{MS}}$ scheme (only CKM is renormalized $\overline{\mathrm{MS}}$, everything else is on-shell), the scheme where there is no mixing on external legs and the CKM counterterm is trivial, and the first results for the scheme in~\cite{drauksas2023}, which we also outlined in this work.
 Note, that the results of~\cite{denner1990} are gauge-dependent and were computed in the Feynman gauge.
 It is evident that the effects of the CKM matrix renormalization are rather small, therefore, just like in~\cite{kniehl2000,almasy2009err}, we display more digits than the actual accuracy achieved by the calculation (i.e. one would need to include higher order corrections).
-The results in all the schemes numerically (up to displayed digits) are nearly identical, although we may note that the scheme presented in this work has the lowest corrections in the channels with the largest mass splittings between the outgoing quarks ($u\bar{b}$ and $c\bar{d}$).
-On the one hand, here the (already small) differences are in the channels with the lowest decay widths and do not meaningfully influence the prediction of the total decay width, on the other hand, this might be important if the scheme is applied to neutrinos or other beyond the Standard Model physics.
+The results in all the schemes numerically (up to displayed digits) are nearly identical.
+On the other hand, the differences might become important if the scheme is applied to neutrinos or other beyond the Standard Model physics.
 At the very least, the scheme we have presented in this work is numerically sound and stands on an equal footing with the other schemes in the literature.